Borgli/Map2VidSeg/README.md

 # Map2VidSeg

-This is the repository for the paper ""
+This is the repository for the paper "Automatic Prompt Generation for Zero-Shot Single Object Frame Segmentation in Videos Using Classification Models: A Polyp Case Study".

 ## Installation